 We work hard to help patients keep their smiles whole and healthy for life, but even the most comprehensive dental health plan may have gaps from time to time.
 When patients come to Pazmino Dentistry with dental decay or damage, we are happy to provide a comprehensive array of restorative dental services that repair damaged smiles and renew the full form and function of patients’ smiles.
-We welcome patients from Salado, Temple, and other nearby locations to contact our team to schedule an appointment at the first indication of dental decay or damage.
+We welcome patients from Salado, Temple, and other nearby locations to contact our team to schedule an appointment for restorative dentistry in Temple, TX at the first indication of dental decay or damage.

 Dental crowns and bridges are two of the most commonly recommended restorative treatments because they allow us to return form and function to even extensively damaged teeth.
 Dental crowns fit over the top of damaged teeth to restore the shape, preserve remaining healthy structures, and maintain proper bite alignment.
 Dental crowns replace missing teeth by connecting a prosthetic tooth to two dental crowns.
 The crowns are then placed over surrounding teeth for support.